How do cavities form, and what can you do to avoid them? We’ll shed light on the answers to these questions and more below.

 Having Poor Dental Hygiene

-> If you don’t brush and floss your teeth twice a day or visit your dentist every six months, you increase your risk of having cavities form.
+If you don’t brush and floss your teeth twice daily or visit your dentist every six months, you increase your risk of cavities.

-> Producing Insufficient Saliva to Naturally Wash Away Bacteria in Your Mouth
+Producing Insufficient Saliva to Naturally Wash Away Bacteria in Your Mouth

 The saliva in your mouth helps keep plaque from building up on your teeth by washing away food particles.
 When you have a dry mouth or low salivary flow, whether it’s due to genetics, a medical condition, or medications you’re taking, your teeth are exposed to decay.